i-walk-away/pydantic_quest/CONTRIBUTING.md

 Before opening a PR:

 1. verify `lesson.yaml`, `theory.md`, `starter.py`, `cases.yaml`, and `quiz.yaml` exist in your new lesson folder
-2. verify lesson slug is added to [lessons/index.yaml](lessons/index.yaml)
+2. verify lesson is added to [lessons/index.yaml](lessons/index.yaml)
-3. confirm each visible case has clear `label` and useful `reason`